Range Map

 Key Features for GA Buyers

-• Stretched-cabin presence at the top of the family.
+• Longest cabin in the family.
 The 695A airframe carries the longest cabin of any Aero Commander variant, with a true executive layout and lavatory option that the unstretched 690 family cannot match.

 • TPE-331-10 muscle.
 820 shp per side delivers an initial climb near 2,800 fpm and FL350 cruise capability, comfortably above most weather and turbulence on a typical mid-continent leg.

-• High-wing visibility and ramp presence.
+• High-wing visibility and cabin access.
 The Aero Commander signature configuration gives passengers an unobstructed downward view and makes ramp handling and boarding straightforward, with the cabin floor close to the ground.

 • Long legs on reasonable fuel.
 482 gallons total fuel supports 2,080 NM at long-range cruise, putting transcontinental US legs in single-stop reach with a comfortable reserve.

 • Continuing factory-aligned support.
-Twin Commander Aircraft sustains a parts pipeline, service-centre network, and modernisation programs (including RVSM STCs) that keep aging airframes commercially viable.
+Twin Commander Aircraft sustains a parts pipeline, service-center network, and modernisation programs (including RVSM STCs) that keep aging airframes commercially viable.

 Trade-offs